tpoisot/DataSharingPaper/DataSharing-MS.md

 compliance [@Prayle2012] and *GenBank* archiving of data are not universally adhered to, even in the 'best' journals of highest reputation [@Noor2006].
 Journals must take care that data archiving mandates are enforced and not just 'rhetoric', be it through increased editorial control, or by asking the referees to evaluate the data sharing plans.
+In addition, journals should implement incentives for authors to cite the datasets, and not just the paper to which they are attached.
+Strong limitations on the number of references can currently impede this practice, as it will force authors to choose citations.

-**THE NUMBER OF CITATIONS** -- get a special references section for data, especially in meta-analyses!
+In the context of meta-analyses, this can become especially problematic.
+The solution of having references part of the supplementary materials is not optimal either, as it comes with no assurance that they will be registered as a citation to the dataset, and will benefit from less exposure.
+To this effect, having an additional reference, as it will valorize the production of data as literature items.

 ## The role of funding agencies